 During Cycle 17, an algorithm for removing the stripes from WFC science images was developed and tested.
-Because the WFC bias striping noise is so consistent among the four readout amplifiers, and because it also manifests within the WFC prescan regions, a prescan-based de-striping algorithm was incorporated into the ACS calibration pipeline CALACS.
+Because the WFC bias striping noise is highly consistent among the four readout amplifiers, and because it also manifests within the WFC prescan regions, a prescan-based de-striping algorithm was incorporated into the ACS calibration pipeline CALACS.
 This de-striping algorithm, as well as its implementation in CALACS, are described in Section 3.4 of the ACS Data Handbook.
 This permits consistent striping-noise mitigation for all post-SM4 WFC full-frame images, including calibration images.
 However, the de-striping algorithm is NOT automatically applied to subarray images within CALACS.

-Post-SM4 WFC images can also be fully calibrated with a tool called acs_destripe_plus, which is available as part of the acstools package.
+Post-SM4 WFC images can also be fully calibrated with a tool called acs\destripe\plus, which is available as part of the acstools package.
 This tool includes a stand-alone version of the de-striping algorithm that fits the stripes across the full science array, rather than fitting the stripes solely in the prescan columns.
-Within acs_destripe_plus, the destriping algorithm is run between the basic calibration tasks of ACSCCD and, if desired, the pixel-based CTE correction of ACSCTE.
-Post-SM4 WFC subarray images can only be de-striped and CTE-corrected using acs_destripe_plus.
+Within acs\destripe\plus, the destriping algorithm is run between the basic calibration tasks of ACSCCD and, if desired, the pixel-based CTE correction of ACSCTE.
+Post-SM4 WFC subarray images can only be de-striped and CTE-corrected using acs\destripe\plus.
 More details on processing WFC subarrays can be found in Section 7.3.1, ACS ISR 2017-06, and the ACS Subarrays notebook on the ACS Analysis Tools webpage.

-Please see the acstools website for details on running acs_destripe_plus, as well as the example given in Section 3.5 of the ACS Data Handbook.
-Further details regarding the WFC striping and its mitigation are provided in the ACS ISR 2011-05.
+Please see the acstools website for details on running acs\destripe\plus, as well as the example given in Section 3.5 of the ACS Data Handbook.
+Further details regarding the characterization, mitigation, and evolution of WFC bias striping noise are provided in ACS ISR 2011-05 and ACS ISR 2024-03.